rafapaulino/TagCloud/README.md

-# Últimas Notícias
+# TagCloud

-Últimas Notícias na página single
 ## Features

 - `v1.0.0` Creating the plugin.

 ### Important informations

-- To install is quite simple: bower install ultimas-noticias
+- To install is quite simple: bower install tagcloud
 -----

 ## Example of use